 Back in the Botanical Gardens again.
-I was hoping to spot the owls, but was unlucky this time.
+I was hoping to spot the owls but was unlucky this time.
 Nothing lost though, it's a nice place to spend some time for a short after-work visit and has been open later in the evening recently.
-This time I spent most of my visit in the Victoria Haus, but before looking at the picture from there, I have another image.
+This time I spent most of my visit to the Victoria Haus, but before looking at the picture from there, I have another image.

 The first shot is one that I've been trying to get for a while.
 I once saw a lizard walking across this plant and liked the composition, but wasn't able to get a shot in time.
 They can move very fast!
 So whenever I am there, I pause for a while at this spot to see if there any lizards around.
 This time there were a couple close by, so I took a seat and waited.
-Not only was I lucky enough to see one of them clambering across the plant, but it also turned it's head in such a way, so that it appears to be looking right at the camera.
+Not only was I lucky enough to see one of them clambering across the plant, but it also turned its head in such a way, so that it appears to be looking right at the camera.

 The rest of the images are from the Victoria Haus.
 All were taken with the 60 mm Macro lens.
 I have been pleasantly surprised by this lens.
 Being used to the size and weight of the Sony 90 mm macro lens (which is without a doubt a great lens), I was wary of the M.ZUIKO DIGITAL ED 60mm 1:2.8 MACRO.
-The build doesn't feel as stable as the Olympus PRO lenses, but it is also weather proof, and from my experiences so far, it is more than capable at doing the job!
+The build doesn't feel as stable as the Olympus PRO lenses, but it is also weatherproof, and from my experiences so far, it is more than capable of doing the job!

 All of the following flowers are small, none are much more than a centimetre across.
 I loved being able to get in really close to these flowers and being able to take my time on the composition, without the chance of them running away!